DaveRoppo/Python-For-Cyber-Security/PowerShell/Windows Incident Response/README.md

 						subfolders that store text files containing outputs from various system commands.
 These outputs include general
-						computer information, user account details, running processes and services, network activities, firewall status,startup programs, and scheduled taks.
+						computer information, user account details, running processes and services, network activities, firewall status, startup programs, and scheduled taks.
 The script is, of course, not all-inclusive.
 However, it is meant to automate the collection of relevant data and serve as a starting point from which one can pivot for further analysis.